Ridnarhtim/ebooks_example/README.md

 - Tracking your app in Git
 - Creating a Heroku remote - For a new Heroku app
-- Deploying code (just the first paragraph, ignore the bit about branches) In Windows, it's easiest to run the commands in git bash
+- Deploying code (just the first paragraph, ignore the bit about branches)

+In Windows, it's easiest to run the commands in git bash, which gets installed as part of git.

 Then go to
 https://dashboard.heroku.com/apps